Adi Said: International career

 Adi laced up for the national team at the 2018 AFF Suzuki Cup qualifying matches against Timor-Leste held in early September.
-Adi made appearances in both legs as Brunei failed to progress to the Suzuki Cup group stages with a 2-3 aggregate score.
+Adi made appearances in both legs as Brunei failed to progress to the Suzuki Cup group stages with a 2–3 aggregate score.

 Adi was selected for the two-legged 2022 World Cup qualification matches against Mongolia in June 2019.
-He started the first leg in Ulanbaatar which finished 2-0 to the Blue Wolves.
+He started the first leg in Ulanbaatar which finished 2–0 to the Blue Wolves.
 In the second leg, Adi fired in a long-range free-kick which was parried to the path of Razimie Ramlli for Brunei's second goal to level the tie on aggregate.
 Unfortunately Mongolia subsequently scored a penalty to knock Brunei out of the 2022 World Cup and also the 2023 Asian Cup.

 In November 2022, Brunei finally managed to qualify for the 2022 AFF Championship via a 6–3 aggregate win over Timor-Leste in the qualifying round.
 Adi made two substitute appearances, creating two goals in the first leg.
 He donned the Brunei jersey a total of three times in the actual tournament, but failed to make an influence as Brunei lost all of their matches in the group stage.

+Adi received a call-up for the two-legged 2026 World Cup qualification matches against Indonesia in October 2023.
+Adi managed two substitute appearances but failed to exert his influence as Brunei were defeated 0–12 on aggregate.

+Despite announcing his retirement from the national team after 2023, he accepted a return to the national team in May 2025 for the 2027 AFC Asian Cup qualifying match against Lebanon.
+He played as a starter, leading the attack with Nazirrudin Ismail just behind.
+Both players lasted 75 minutes on the pitch as Lebanon were eventual winners, beating the Wasps 5–0.